 The marathon is one of life's great challenges - and open to all!
 There are numerous marathon events all over the world and most international cities stage marathons.
 Whichever event you choose, stepping up to the challenge of training for and completing 26.2 miles is an incredible experience that you will never forget.
-Completing a marathon is a magnificent achievement wherever you finish in the field and this training guide steps you through to race day competitor and includes a multitude of tips and advice to help you reach your marathon goal.
+Completing a marathon is a magnificent achievement wherever you finish in the field and this training guide takes you through from novice runner to race-day competitor.